-A Trailer Bill of Sale contains the pertinent information to prove a person or company paid money to acquire a pull-behind vehicle.
+A trailer bill of sale contains pertinent information that proves a person or company paid money to acquire a pull-behind vehicle.
 Like automobiles, state law often requires trailers to be registered if they will be used on public roads.
 During registration, the DMV will require proof of ownership, which the bill of sale form provides.

-- The sale price of the trailer (what the buyer paid to the seller);
+- The sale price of the trailer (what the buyer paid to the seller).

-- The full name of the individual or company purchasing the trailer;
+- The full name of the individual or company purchasing the trailer.

-- The buyer’s address;
+- The buyer’s address.

 - The seller’s personal or business address.

 - The name of the company that manufactured the trailer.
-If the trailer was custom or homemade, write “N/A” or “Custom”.
+If the trailer was custom or homemade, write “N/A” or “Custom.”

 - The year in which the trailer was built.
-Write all four (4) characters (ex: “2015).
+Write all four (4) characters (e.g., 2015 instead of ’15).

 - Write the number (#) of axles the trailer has.
 If there are four tires, it has two (2) axles; if six tires, it has three (3) axles, and so on.